 Horizzon sites contain regular model information coming from metamodels and models in Enterprise Studio.
 The data is read-only and can be viewed and used for analysis goals, like in generated viewpoints, charts and dashboards.

-In addition to the regular read-only information, HoriZZon supports model data enrichment with self-defined information.
-Sites can be enriched with data by defining sets of additional object attributes of which the values can be edited in HoriZZon.
-These sets of object attributes are defined in data block definitions in Enterprise Studio.
-After being uploaded to the central data block store, the attribute values can be edited in data blocks in HoriZZon sites.
+In addition to the regular read-only information, Horizzon supports model data enrichment with self-defined information.
+Sites can be enriched with data by defining sets of additional element attributes of which the values can be set and edited in Horizzon.
+These sets of attributes are defined in data block definitions in Enterprise Studio.
+After being uploaded to the central data block store, the values can be set and edited in data blocks in Horizzon sites.

 Defining data block definitions

-To enable working with data blocks in HoriZZon, data block definitions with sets of object (or relation) attributes need to be defined in a shared model package in Enterprise Studio, and then uploaded to the data block store.
+To enable working with data blocks in Horizzon, data block definitions need to be defined in a shared model package in Enterprise Studio, and then uploaded to the data block store.
 The data block store is the central storage on the server containing all data block definitions created and uploaded by users.
 A data block definition consists of a set of attributes linked to one ore more diagrams, views, objects and/or relations.

-Once a data block definition has been uploaded to the data block store, the associated data block is available in HoriZZon sites that are based on the model package in which the data block definition has been created.
+Once a data block definition has been uploaded to the data block store, the associated data block is available in Horizzon sites that are based on the model package in which the data block definition has been created.
 They are available in the diagrams, views, objects and/or relations of the types specified in the definition.

 Setting up data policies

-If you set up data policies at data block level, any data blocks without policies remain editable to Contributor users with access to the sites these blocks are in.
-You can further limit this edit rights by setting a strict data block write access.
+If you set up data policies at data block level, any other data blocks without data policies remain editable to Contributor users with access to the sites these blocks are in.
+You can even further limit these edit rights by setting a strict data block write access.
 With strict access, nobody can edit data blocks that do not have a data policy specified.